-Jack – who is two years Tom’s senior – joined Wasps’ senior academy from Henley College ahead of the 2015/16 season, won the World Rugby Under 20 Championship with England in 2016.
+Brother Jack – who is two years Tom’s senior – joined Wasps’ senior academy from Henley College ahead of the 2015/16 season, winning the World Rugby U20 Championship with England in 2016.

 He then become a regular in Wasps’ first-team squad during the 2016/17 campaign.

-Tom describes his proudest moment in club rugby as his Aviva Premiership debut against Saracens in October 2017 and it was made even more special as the then-18-year-old came on to join his brother in the Wasps back row.
+As of 2018, Tom described his proudest moment in club rugby as his Premiership Rugby debut against Saracens in October 2017 and it was made even more special as the then-18-year-old came on to join his brother in the Wasps back row.